SinuxDev/FitnessTracker/README.md

 # Fitness Tracker App

-This Fitness Tracker App is a school project created by a web developer who studied with desktop application development.
+This Fitness Tracker App is a school project created by a web developer who studied desktop application development.
 Despite my primary role as a web developer, I worked constantly to ensure the project's accomplishment.

 ## Description